 Duysak, A., 2004.
 Efficient techniques for soft tissue modeling and simulation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: